DogukanDG/GEN-AI-Project/AI-Facility-Management/readme.md

 - **Login**: Registered users can log in securely using their credentials.
 - **Password Hashing**: User passwords are hashed and salted using bcrypt before storing them in the database to enhance security.
 - **Session Management**: Passport.js is used for managing user sessions and storing session data in cookies.
-- **Forgot Password**: Users can request a password reset OTP via email using Nodemailer.
 - **Account Management**: Authenticated users can update their account information, including changing passwords.
 - **Security**: Secure transmission of data between client and server using HTTPS.
 Implementation of rate limiting and logging mechanisms for enhanced security.